 UV light VS Ozone Generator for your cold plunge

-UV light vs Ozone Generator for your cold plunge
+UV light VS Ozone Generator for your cold plunge Which one should you choose and why?

 The benefits of deliberate cold exposure are unquestionable but for you to really enjoy the plunge you should take care of the equipment.
 Here are the best sanitation methods for your cold plunge: